shennarwp/springbootdemo/README.md

-# Assecor Assessment Test

-Using springboot and h2 database
+# BackendTest - SpringBoot

+Small backend program to test REST API functionality of Spring Boot and H2 database.

+`PersonController` provides `GET` and `POST` API to interact with `Person`- entity in the database.

-Code is located at `src/main/java/com/assecor/app`.
+Code is located at `src/main/java/com/shennarwp/app`.
 Sample input file is not changed.

-Test class for REST-controlloer is located at `src/test/java/com/assecor/app/rest`
+Test class for REST-controlloer is located at `src/test/java/com/shennarwp/app/rest`